ravn/java8-presentation/md/nio2.md

-nio2 - Getting file systems right
+nio2 - Getting file systems right or at least better
 ===

 The original `File` class was hard bound to a file system